CoolHandSquid/HackTricks-Automatic-Commands/README.md

 ./Build.sh

 #cd /dir/you/want/to/enumerate/from
-HAC x.x.x.x -i tmux #Chose "tmux", "tilix", or "terminator" as your interface.
+HAC x.x.x.x -i tmux #Chose "tmux" or "tilix" as your interface.
 ```

 ## Methodology